-PA Department of Education's Proposed Grant Application under Part B of the Individuals with Disabilities Education Act for FFY 2024
+PA Department of Education's Proposed Grant Application under Part B of the Individuals with Disabilities Education Act for FFY 2025

-Public comment is invited regarding the Pennsylvania Department of Education's (PDE) proposed grant application under Part B of the Individuals with Disabilities Education Act (IDEA-B) for FFY 2024.
-The annual grant application provides, in part, assurances that the State's policies and procedures in effect are consistent with the federal requirements to ensure that a free appropriate public education is made available to all children with a disability from age 3 through 21, including children who have been suspended or expelled from school.
+Public comment is invited regarding the Pennsylvania Department of Education's (PDE) proposed grant application under Part B of the Individuals with Disabilities Education Act (IDEA-B) for FFY 2025.
+The annual grant application provides, in part, assurance consistent with the federal requirements to ensure that a free appropriate public education is made available to all children with a disability from age 3 through 21, including children who have been suspended or expelled from school.